Written by: Tim Edison

 Lobster, prawns, and scallops work well with La Marca Prosecco Rosé, or you can pair it with a fruit tart, fresh berries, strawberries, and cream.

-Do you think we've missed a great wine from our Target wine list?
-Let us know in the comments and we'll get back to you!
+Do you think I've missed any great wines from the list?
+Let me know in the comments!

 Read More Posts Like This: